 Sometimes I get on one topic and I want to just run with it for a bit.
 Sometimes I get on a roll creating products and I want to load them all onto my site in one afternoon and evening.
 But it is a professional blogger no-no to load ten products onto my site all at once.
 Oh well.
 Love me, love my streaky writing and product production.

 So you’ve been warned.
 I can promise that whatever I put on here will be quality because I don’t do junk.
 But I can’t promise what will show up in your mailbox from week to week.
-You might get a week of Amazon deals on learning products if I’m shopping for Christmas or birthdays.
 You might get a week of learning products I’ve created for my store.
 You might get a week of simple living posts.
 You might get a different topic every day for a week.
-I can promise you it will change so be patient if you get multiple products in your mailbox in one day.
-I’m not trying to be pushy.
-I’m just motivated and productive that day. 🙂

-Just expect that this place will always be evolving and I hope it will be a good thing.
+Just expect that this place will always be evolving with interesting content and I hope it will be a good thing.

 If you would like to read more about the idea of multipotentiality, here are some books devoted specifically to this topic:

 - Refuse to Choose!: Use All of Your Interests, Passions, and Hobbies to Create the Life and Career of Your Dreams

 - Thinking Through Refuse to Choose: 101 things every Scanner should know